 The museum’s permanent displays downstairs deal with the history of the town and the region, including its various industries, especially the dairies (the region is known as the Dairy Capital of Canada and celebrates a festival called Cowapalooza).
-We didn’t have time to get out to the corner of Dundas and Springbank streets and see the life size statue of "Springbank Snow Countess: a Famous Cow", but we promise to pay her a visit next time.
+Go to the corner of Dundas and Springbank streets to see the life size statue of "Springbank Snow Countess: a Famous Cow".

 Just behind the museum is the Woodstock Market, built in 1895.
-To me it resembles a railway station but it was indeed built as the market.
 At one end of the sprawling building you’ll find the Woodstock Theatre.

 The Woodstock Art Gallery at 449 Dundas Street offers two floors of exhibitions, one temporary and one permanent.
 Admission is free.